 An EPA Clean Water Act Veto of Pebble Mine — IN PROGRESS

-The Environmental Protection Agency must use section 404(c) of the Clean Water Act to veto the Pebble Mine.
+The Environmental Protection Agency, using section 404(c) of the Clean Water Act, has the power to veto Pebble Mine.
 No other approach can provide immediate protections for those who depend on Bristol Bay.
 The U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, and the Environmental Protection Agency have concluded that Pebble Mine will damage Bristol Bay forever.
-The EPA is restarting the 404(c) administrative process to reinstate restrictions on mining in the region.
-Though work remains to finish the veto process, this is a critical step forward in the fight to protect the watershed.
+On October 29th, the courts officially put the 404(c) process back in the hands of the EPA.

 Lawmakers Must Act to Protect Bristol Bay.